metov/insight-silverbullet/setup/cassandra/cassandra-setup.md

 This will create one node running Cassandra as a master, and two worker nodes.
 You can get a description with `peg describe cassandra-cluster`.

+## Manual administration
+You can use `cqlsh` on the node to administer.

 ## Stopping when not in use
 When you're not using the cluster, you can stop it temporarily to avoid being billed.